HACCP Audit Preparation: What Every Business Needs to Know

 Now that you know what HACCP audits involve, you may be curious about who needs to pass these audits.

-Businesses involved in any stage of the food supply chain must comply with HACCP standards to ensure food safety.
+Businesses involved in any stage of the food supply chain should comply with HACCP standards to ensure food safety.
 These include the following:

-• Assisted living facilities: Assisted care facilities that handle and manage food internally must meet HACCP standards to achieve senior living regulatory compliance.
+- Assisted living facilities: Assisted care facilities that handle and manage food internally should meet HACCP standards to achieve senior living regulatory compliance.

-• Packaging companies: Businesses that provide packaging for food items must be HACCP certified to ensure the materials are safe for contact.
+- Packaging companies: Businesses that provide packaging for food items must be HACCP certified to make sure the materials are safe for contact.

 Why Is HACCP Certification Important for Businesses?